codewithdary/laravel-collections/README.md

 The output will be in the same exact way as you usually see inside the browser

 ## 8. flip()
-I find flip a pretty interesting and funny method because it will flip all the item’s keys in a collection with their given values
+I personally find() flip a pretty interesting and funny method because it will flip all the item’s keys in a collection with their given values

 ```ruby